- Home

 Trips & Outings

-The Nursery children visit Garson’s Farm, Cobham fire station and library and Painshill Park and the experience of being driven in the Parkside minibus is where the magic of the outing begins.
+The Nursery children visit Garson’s Farm, Cobham fire station, Cobham library and Painshill Park every year.
+The experience of being driven in the Parkside minibus is where the magic of the outing begins.

-In Pre Prep, all outings are local using the Parkside minibus to transport the boys, with the exception of the Pantomime in December when they travel by coach to Camberley Theatre.
-Outings in the Pre Prep include Wisley Gardens, Painshill Park, the Lookout Centre, Chertsey Toy Museum, Woking Mosque, Cobham High Street, Pizza Express to name but a few.
-Boys in Year 2 have also represented Parkside at music festivals, and they sing to the elderly residents at Springfield House.
+In Pre Prep, all outings are local using the Parkside minibus to transport the children, with the exception of the Pantomime in December when they travel by coach to the Yvonne Arnaud Theatre.
+Outings in the Pre Prep include Wisley Gardens, Painshill Park, the Lookout Centre, Chertsey Toy Museum, Woking Mosque, Cobham High Street and Pizza Express to name but a few.
+Pupils in Year 2 have also represented Parkside at music festivals and they regularly sing to the elderly residents at Springfield House.

-All boys in the Prep School have a camp out in the School grounds, sleeping in their own tents and experiencing an evening of adventure, cooking and sharing stories around the campfire.
-In the morning, they cook breakfast and clear the camp before returning to School.
-Residential trips start in Year 4 with one night away at Hindleap where forest survival skills are taught.
-In Year 5, boys visit Stratford Upon Avon for 2 nights, Year 6 visit Belgium for 3 nights, Year 7 Paris for 5 nights and Year 8 have been to Italy as they start their Leaver’s Programme for 7 nights.
+Residential trips start in Year 4 with 2 nights away at Sayers Croft, where forest survival skills are taught.
+In Year 5, pupils visit Stratford Upon Avon for 2 nights, Year 6 visit Belgium for 3 nights, Year 7 Normandy for 4 nights and Year 8 travel to Italy as they start their Leaver’s Programme for 5 nights.

 Local trips continue throughout the year for all ages including Hampton Court, orienteering in Box Hill, leadership days in the Surrey Hills, London Museums, theatre trips, musical events, and field trips to Nower Wood to name but a few.

-The Year 7 and 8 Caribbean Cricket Tour in St Lucia was a huge success, in Easter 2022 and we cannot wait for the next sports' tour to be confirmed.
+The Year 7 and 8 Caribbean Cricket Tour in St Lucia was a huge success in Easter 2024 and we cannot wait for the next sports tour to be confirmed.
+The hugely popular ski trip happens every other year and is a great opportunity for Years 5-8 pupils to enjoy some time on the European slopes.

 School trips and residentials all contribute towards building confidence and independence at a young age.
 It is so important for children to be given the opportunity to experience their own community as well as different ones.
 It brings varied perspectives of life and builds teamwork and solidarity amongst their friends and teachers, which create life long memories.